Devourment: 2009–present

 Devourment performing in 2016.
 Left to right: Dave Spencer, Ruben Rosas, Chris Andrews.

 Devourment's third full-length studio album, Unleash the Carnivore, was released in 2009 through Brutal Bands.
 The cover features artwork by artists Dan Seagrave and Pär Olofsson.
 Unleash the Carnivore was followed in 2010 with the "Unleash the Carnivore tour".
 On July 14, 2010, Devourment announced that the band had signed with Relapse.

 Devourment began writing new material in 2011, and traveled to St. Petersburg, Florida in June 2012 to record its fourth album.
 In January 2013, Devourment released a promotional single for the song "Fifty Ton War Machine".
 The new album, titled Conceived in Sewage, was recorded with Erik Rutan, and was released on February 19, 2013.

 The band intended to play a 2013 fall US tour headlined by Dying Fetus and supported by Exhumed, Waking the Cadaver and Abiotic, but dropped off the tour roughly three months in advance.
 This caused speculation that the band had broken up or would be breaking up due to it being Devourment's second planned line of concert appearances that year that went abandoned.
 However, these concerns were dispelled by Majewski, with the statement, "Just to squash rumors, Your ol pals Devo are not broken up!"

 On May 19, 2014, Devourment announced that Majewski and drummer Eric Park quit the band.
 Ruben Rosas moved from his position from guitar to vocals while bassist Chris Andrews moved to playing guitar.
 Brad Fincher (who quit Devourment in 2001) rejoined the band on drums, and Meshiha bass player Dave Spencer joined on bass.

 Devourment began writing new songs with the revamped line-up in late 2014.
 They entered the studio in late-2018 to record their fifth full-length album, Obscene Majesty, with Producer D. Braxton Henry.
 The first single, "Cognitive Sedation Butchery", launched online June 18, 2019.
 This is their first album in six years and first with Ruben Rosas on vocals and Brad Fincher on drums since Molesting the Decapitated in 1999.
 The album was released on August 16 through Relapse Records.
 Loudwire named it one of the 50 best metal albums of 2019.

+On June 11, 2026, Devourment released a three-song EP, Pious Impiety.